VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Experiments and Analysis

+indicating that learning a classifier from unlabeled data provides better generalization than thresholding the projection score.

+\textbf{Ablation on different layers.} Figure~\ref{fig:ablation_spc}(b) ablates which VLM layer is used to extract representations for detection (Qwen2.5-VL-7B-Instruct; \textsc{VLGuard \& MSSBench}; all other settings fixed).
+AUROC improves from early to intermediate layers and then drops toward the top layers.
+This suggests intermediate representations best capture intent-relevant semantics, whereas final-layer states are increasingly specialized for generation objectives, yielding weaker separation between benign and malicious prompts.
+This trend is consistent with prior observations that intermediate layers are most transferable for downstream discrimination~\citep{cheninside,azaria2023internal}.

-\textbf{Ablation on maliciousness score design choices.} We systematically evaluate various design choices for the scoring function (Equation~\ref{eq:score}) used to differentiate between benign and malicious prompts within unlabeled data.
-Our investigation focuses on three key aspects: \textbf{(1)} The influence of the number of subspace components $k$; \textbf{(2)} The role of the weight coefficient associated with the singular value $\sigma$ in the scoring function; and \textbf{(3)} A comparison between score computation based on the best individual VLM layer versus aggregating layer-wise scores.
-Figure~\ref{fig:ablation_frame_range} (c) illustrates the detection performance for malicious prompts across different $k$ values (ranging from 1 to 10).
+\textbf{Ablation on SVD-based malicious score design choices.} We systematically evaluate various design choices for the SVD-based scoring function (Eq.~\eqref{eq:score}) used to differentiate between benign and malicious prompts within unlabeled data.
+Our investigation focuses on three key aspects: \textbf{(1)} The influence of the number of subspace components $k$; \textbf{(2)} The role of the weight coefficient associated with the singular value $\lambda$ in the scoring function; and \textbf{(3)} A comparison between score computation based on the best individual VLM layer versus aggregating layer-wise scores.
+Figure~\ref{fig:ablation_spc} (c) illustrates the detection performance for malicious prompts across different $k$ values (ranging from 1 to 15).
 We find that a moderate value of $k$ yields optimal performance, consistent with our hypothesis that malicious samples may occupy a small subspace within the activation space, where only a few key directions effectively distinguish malicious from benign samples.
-Additionally, Table~\ref{tab:score_design} presents results from the LLaVA and Phi-3 models using a non-weighted scoring function ($\lambda_j=1$ in Equation~\ref{eq:score}).
+Additionally, Table~\ref{tab:score_design} presents results from Qwen2.5-VL-7B-Instruct using a non-weighted scoring function ($\lambda_j=1$ in Eq.~\eqref{eq:score}).
 The weighted scoring function, which prioritizes top singular vectors, outperforms the non-weighted version, underscoring the importance of emphasizing key singular vectors.
-Lastly, we observe a marked decline in detection performance when layer-wise scores are summed, likely due to the reduced separability of benign and malicious data in the upper and lower layers of VLMs.
+Lastly, we observe a marked decline in performance when layer-wise scores are summed, likely due to the reduced separability of benign and malicious data in the upper and lower layers of VLMs. {The filtering threshold $T$ exhibits similar stability: the ratio sweep in Appendix~\ref{sec:ablate_num_sample_app} shows AUROC $>90\%$ for all $\rho\geq 0.6$, indicating that \model is not sensitive to the precise choice of $T$.}